imamulahsan/imamulahsan/README.md

-- 👀 I’m interested in building  Fullstack Web Application using MEAN or MERN.
-I also love to work on data science and computer vision.
+- 👀 I’m interested in building  Fullstack Web Applications using MEAN or MERN.
+Also love to work on data science and computer vision.
 - 💞️ I’m familiar with both backend and fronted technologies.
 - 🌱 Currently learning React Native.
 - 📫 How to reach me ahsanimamul808@gmail.com